 3. English Mastiff

-Highlights: Dignified, Confident, Good-natured
+Highlights: Noble, Confident, Good-natured

 This Mastiff also snores and grunts, which is something you must accept.
 Their apricot, fawn or brindle coats shed sufficiently to warrant regular cleaning.
 On the bright side, they’re a loyal dog breed that seldom barks.